telerik/ajax-docs/controls/multiselect/functionality/templates.md

 ## Group Template

 The template for the header of the group that is not the current topmost group.
 By default the value of the field by which the data is grouped is displayed and it is sent to the template via the `data` argument.

+## Fixed Group Template

+The template for the current (topmost) group.
+It renders just below the column headers and uses the current filter field value by default.
+This value is sent to the template via the `data` argument.

 ## No Data Template